user:

 Please provide names of all commercial suppliers with similar prostheses or devices (technologies).

-It should be noted that the Government funds professional services, rather than individual technologies through the MBS.
+It should be noted that the Government funds professional services, rather than individual technologies or brands through the MBS.

-MBS items generally describe the professional service, without specifying a particular brand of device delivered as part of the service.
-This is so other ‘equivalent’ devices may not necessarily need separate MSAC assessment or MBS listing.
-However, MSAC reserves the right to restrict funding of a medical service so that it accommodates use of a particular brand or device and not others (because of safety, clinical effectiveness, cost-effectiveness or total cost impacts).
+The Department of Health and Aged Care consider that MBS items should generally describe the professional service, without specifying a particular brand of device delivered as part of the service.
+This is so other ‘equivalent’ devices may not necessarily need separate MSAC assessment or MBS listing and to avoid issues with patient access to testing.
+While some items are restricted to accommodate use of a particular brand or device and not others, this is by exception only and must be supported by evidence, on grounds of safety, clinical effectiveness, cost-effectiveness or total cost impacts.

 When an application is subject to a broader assessment across multiple device options, MSAC observes procedural fairness and commercial-in-confidence issues.